 Down in the Retention range section, we’ve got to make some more changes.
 We’ll set the daily (12:00 AM) backup retention for 30 days, the weekly backup for 4 weeks, the monthly for 12 months, and we’ll keep the yearly backups for just 1 year.

-  We can click the blue OK button when we’re done, then on the next screen select the VM that this policy will apply to (we can search for our VM name in the top filter box).
+We can click the blue OK button when we’re done, then select the VM that this policy will apply to (we can search for our VM name in the top filter box -> lab-VM under the configuring-azure-storage-for-backups resource group).
 Click the blue OK button, and then when it’s done configuring we can click the blue Enable backup button in the lower left.

 - Log into our lab VM and Create Files on Desktop for Backup

 Get back into the main dashboard, and find our virtual machine in the All resources list.
 It should be named vm- followed by the five character lab suffix.
 Once we click on that, we’ll see the public IP in the overview page.
 Copy that, then launch the Microsoft Remote Desktop app.
-We’ll use the public IP we just copied, set our display resolution to something smaller than full screen (something that will fit on our screen), and use these credentials once we’re prompted for them:
+We’ll use the public IP we just copied, set our display resolution to something smaller than full screen (something that will fit on our screen), and use the credentials provided on the lab page once we’re prompted for them.

 Once we’re in, and the remote session is all up and running, right click on the desktop to create a few new text files.
 We don’t have to name them anything special.
 Naming them

 - Back up the lab virtual machine

 Back over in the Azure dashboard, we need to first register the VM that will be backed up, and assign it the correct policy.
 Navigate to the virtual machine properties page.
 Under Operations, select Backup.
 Once we’re in, click on the Backup now button, near the top of the screen.
 There’s a Retain Backup Till dropdown, and the default date in there (a month from now) is fine.